 By Steven Pacini

-2. Faster Recovery – the first question a lot of patients tend to ask us is “how long will my injury take to be fixed?”
+The first question a lot of patients tend to ask us is “how long will my injury take to be fixed?”
 The sooner you are aware of the cause and nature of an injury, the sooner your physiotherapist can commence a management plan to return you to the activity or performance that you desire.
-Whilst many injuries require some rest or modification of activity – im many cases you will still be able to do lots of the activities/exercises that you want to do, and whatsmore your physio will want you to!
+Whilst many injuries require some rest or modification of activity – in many cases you will still be able to do lots of the activities/exercises that you want to do, and whats-more your physio will want you to!

 3. Prevention of Long-Term Issues

 Even those ‘niggling” injuries that we can sometimes ignore for a little bit lead to the body adapting and functioning differently.
 Our bodies are amazing at helping out injured areas but longer-term this leads to issues such as adaptive postures, limping or gait changes, or worsening of the painful structure or symptoms.